kingkology/kasa-js/README.md

+# Please note: This library is a forked version of the main library [arkesel-js](https://github.com/nanadjei/arkesel-js).
+This is to enable us utilize the kasa platform.
+I do not own the rights to this library.

 # Kasa SMS Javascript Library

 This package enables sending of sms from your javascript application using [Kasa](https://sms.kasa.com) as a service provider.